 CLI

 The agentgrep CLI is the fastest path to your local AI agent prompt and history archives from a terminal.
-It wraps the same read-only discovery and parsing layer the MCP server exposes — search, find stores, filter by agent — and lets you pipe everything through --json or --ndjson so any script or non-MCP agent can consume the results.
+It wraps the same read-only discovery and parsing layer the MCP server exposes — ranked search, grep, find stores, filter by agent — and lets you pipe everything through --json or --ndjson so any script or non-MCP agent can consume the results.
+Bare agentgrep (no subcommand) prints a colorized directory of choices listing every subcommand with example invocations — the same tmuxp / vcspull pattern.
+See TUI for the interactive Textual explorer.

 With uvx run installed: